vtalos/commit-patterns-replication-package/README.md

 To analyze differences between company-backed and volunteering projects:

 1. Navigate to the `paid_vs_volunteering` directory.
-2. Run `random_sample.py` to generate a random sample of repositories for manual classification.
+2. See `random_sample.py` to understand how the random sample of repositories for manual classification was generated.
-3. Manually classify the repositories in `random_repos_sample.txt` as company or volunteering projects.
+3. Observe the  classification of  the repositories in `random_repos_sample.txt` as company or volunteering projects.

 ---